Nico Spronk

 MMath

-Aaron Tikuisis, 2007/08, Amenability for the Fourier algebra, PhD with G. Elliot, University of Toronto; now post-doc at University of Muenster
+Aaron Tikuisis, 2006/09-2007/08, Amenability for the Fourier algebra, PhD with G. Elliot, University of Toronto; then post-doc at University of Muenster, now post-doc at University of Aberdeen

-Micheal Brannan, 2008/08, Operator spaces and ideals in Fourier algebras, PhD with J. Mingo and R. Spiecher, Queen's University; now post-doc at Uinversity of Illinois Urbana-Champaign
+Micheal Brannan, 2006/09-2008/08, Operator spaces and ideals in Fourier algebras, PhD with J. Mingo and R. Spiecher, Queen's University; now Assistant Professor at Texas A&M University

 Matthew Wiersma, 2011/09-2012/08, Approximation properties for group C*-algebras, PhD student, Waterloo